tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/random-effects.md

 ---
 title: "The Random Effects Model"
-description: "A building block about the Random Effects model and on the decision between an Fixed or Random Effects model"
+description: "A topic about the Random Effects model and on the choice between a Fixed or Random Effects model"
 keywords: "paneldata, panel, data, R, regression, model, random, fixed, pooled, OLS, within, between"
 draft: false
 weight: 7